fbpx

 Sojourner Truth (1797-1883)

 Sojourner Truth (1797-1883) was an abolitionist, civil and women’s rights advocate, and minister.
 Seeking freedom with her baby daughter in 1827, Truth ran to an abolitionist family in New York who bought her freedom.
 An itinerant preacher, she met Frederick Douglass and William Lloyd Garrison who encouraged her to speak publicly for abolition.
-Truth dictated her autobiography, Narrative of Sojourner Truth (1850) to a friend and lived off the book sales and recognition.
-She gave her famous “Ain’t I a Woman?” speech that challenged race and gender inequality in 1851.
-Truth met Stowe and shared her story which Stowe published in the Atlantic Monthly as “Sojourner Truth, The Libyan Sibyl.”
+Truth dictated her autobiography, Narrative of Sojourner Truth (1850) to a friend and supported herself and her family with the book sales.
+She presented her famous “Ain’t I a Woman?” speech that challenged race and gender inequality in 1851.
+Truth met Stowe and shared her story, which Stowe published in the Atlantic Monthly as “Sojourner Truth, The Libyan Sibyl.”
+Truth is also features as a character in Stowe’s anti-slavery novel Dred: A Tale of the Great Dismal Swamp.
 Truth worked tirelessly supporting Black Union troops during the Civil War and with the Freedmen’s Bureau helping formerly enslaved people to rebuild.

 John Andrew Jackson